lopezco/ml-flask-api/README.md

 ## Usage of the API

-This example considers that the API was launched with the default parameters (`localhost` at port `5000`) and its calling the example model.
+This example considers that the API was launched locally without docker and with the default parameters (`localhost` at port `5000`) and its calling the example model.

 For `/predict` endpoint the JSON string in the payload of hte request can take two forms: